Yiyang-Jia/unet_for_line_thinning/README.md

 ![Alt text](/synthetic_input_vs_ground_truth.png?raw=true "synthetic_orginal_vs_ground_truth")

 To generate these synthetic data, run "run_script.m" in the synthetic_data_gen_matlab/ folder.
-We should twenty such examples in thick_lines_synthetic/ and thin_lines_synthetic/ folders.
+We store twenty such examples in thick_lines_synthetic/ and thin_lines_synthetic/ folders.
+In the actual training we used 500 pairs of synthetic samples.

 We use the UNET architecture (a variant of CNN) to achieve the line thinning task.
 Weight file is "unet_model.py", and we use "train.py" to train the model.